tkonopka/shrt/README.md

- data | ji | jaccard index of two sets data | oi | overlap index of two sets data | setsummary | summary of set membership loops | apwi | apply with iterator index messages | msg | log and output a message messages | newmsg | create message logger plot | widen | update an range to make wider files | load1 | load from Rdata file into one named object files | loaddir | load content from a directory files | rtht | read tables from files files | wtht | write tables to files projects | initp | initiate directories/folders for a project projects | reqvars | check whether variables are defined utils | catv | print to console, but only in verbose mode
+ data | ji | jaccard index of two sets data | oi | overlap index of two sets data | setsummary | summary of set membership files | load1 | load from Rdata file into one named object files | loaddir | load content from a directory files | rtht | read tables from files files | wtht | write tables to files loops | apwi | apply with iterator index messages | msg | log and output a message messages | newmsg | create message logger plot | limq | evaluate pretty limits for axes using quantiles plot | widen | update an range to make wider projects | initp | initiate directories/folders for a project projects | reqvars | check whether variables are defined utils | catv | print to console, but only in verbose mode